NathanJang/KSP-tmLanguage/README.md

 KSP-tmLanguage
 ==============

 This is a `.tmLanguage` specification for configuration files in [Kerbal Space Program](https://kerbalspaceprogram.com/), including `persistent.sfs` and `part.cfg` files.
 I developed this for syntax highlighting when editing these files in [Sublime Text](http://www.sublimetext.com/).
+I'm also trying to support ModuleManager syntax.

 `KSP configuration.JSON-tmLanguage` is the JSON "source" for the specification, which can be "compiled" into the XML `.tmLanguage` type with [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev).
 All the work is done in the JSON.